Mountaintops and Mines in the Silver Valley

 Summer is the busiest time on the trail because its smooth asphalt is ideal for bicycles, e-bikes, in-line skaters, walkers and wheelchairs.
 Summer shuttles from Wallace are available at the Wallace Inn, or you can rent an e-bike from Cogs Spokehouse in downtown Wallace.

-For a bird’s-eye view of Wallace and the Coeur d’Alene National Forest at sunset, ride the 1,000-foot-long dual zipline during Friday Night Flights at Silver Streak Zipline Tours (open May-November).
-Silver Streak is also adding a downhill mountain bike trail with about 3 miles of newly cut trails through varying terrain.
+For a bird’s-eye view of Wallace and the Coeur d’Alene National Forest at sunset, ride the 1,000-foot-long dual zipline during Friday Night Flights at Silver Streak Zipline Tours (open seasonally).
+Silver Streak also has a mountain bike park with multiple trails cutting through varying terrain.

 Anglers will enjoy fly fishing for trout along the North Fork of the Coeur d’Alene River or the St. Joe River.
 For local advice, gear and fishing licenses, visit the Wallace Ace Hardware in downtown.